With a little help, Hamilton couple salvages wedding after devastating fire

 "I cannot thank them enough for the help they gave," she said. " They made it super easy, helped us get Mission Barbecue to host our rehearsal dinner, and they made it a breeze.
 I cannot thank them enough."

-We have contacted the owners of the burned out Hanover Reserve event center for any update, but have not heard back.
+We have contacted the owners of the burned-out Hanover Reserve event center for any update, but have not heard back.

 Their Facebook page tells couples to contact them about refunds.